 You'll still go to the bathroom often, but probably not as much as before the operation.
 In time, you may go even less frequently.

 Give your recovery some time.
 Most people eventually get back to all of their usual activities.
 In the meantime, if you find that you tire out faster than usual, remember that you're healing from the operation.
+You will need a second surgery 8 to 12 weeks later to reverse the temporary ileostomy and reconnect your small intestine.

 Your doctor can let you know about any limits you should have during your recovery.
 For instance, women who get the surgery should avoid sex for 6 weeks.